Madeleine-star/Data-Pipeline-1/MW/README.md

 - The Category will have an attribute to refer to it and will contain:
   - The list of recipies in the category with their id

+  XSLT transformation ideas:
+  - make an invoice
+  - make the sum of the ingredient for the recipe